wolfeidau/wolfeidau_site/_posts/2012-10-20-what-is-hmac-and-why-is-it-useful.md

 ---
 layout: post
-title: What is HMAC Authentication why is it useful?
+title: What is HMAC Authentication and why is it useful?
 category: OpenSSL, NodeJS, Ruby, Java
 ---